scross01/keeenv/README.md

 - `keyfile` - (optional) full or relative path to the Keepass database key file

+Keeenv will prompt for a master password if the database requires one.
+You can use a password, a keyfile, or both to secure your database.

 The `[env]` section sets the environment variables using `${}` to enclose substitutions from Keepass in the format of `"Entry Title".Attribute`, e.g. `"My Account".Password`.

 Standard attributes include: